-Swiss stocks rose for a second day, extending the benchmark Swiss Market Index’s highest level in more than five years, as the franc weakened and Bank of England Governor Mervyn King said a U.K. economic recovery is in sight.
+Swiss stocks rose for a second day, extending the Swiss Market Index’s highest level in more than five years, as the franc weakened and Bank of England Governor Mervyn King said a U.K. economic recovery is in sight.

 Roche added 1.6 percent to 247.80 francs, the highest since at least 1989.
 The world’s biggest maker of cancer drugs won U.S. approval to sell a gene-mutation test that can help doctors pinpoint patients’ likelihood to respond to a popular treatment for lung cancer.

 To contact the reporter on this story: Tom Stoukas in Athens at email@example.com

 To contact the editor responsible for this story: Andrew Rummer at firstname.lastname@example.org